Pathways

 Mark shares some of his favorite moments from a recent trip to Houston, Texas to meet with education partners and grantees.

-By Mark Suzman CEO, Board Member, Bill & Melinda Gates Foundation
+By Mark Suzman CEO, Board Member, Gates Foundation

 Jessica Gonzalez